thifranc/docs.wiki.raw/Admin-Guide:-Onboarding.md

 Send the generated url to the user via encrypted email only.

-The link will be valid for 30 minutes and a single use, repeat this process if it expires.
-Do not open it yourself, else it will expire.

 Send these pages to the user along with the invite link:
 - https://github.com/liquidinvestigations/docs/wiki/User-Guide%3A-Login
 - https://github.com/liquidinvestigations/docs/wiki/User-Guide%3A-Manage-2FA-Devices

+**Warning**: The link will be valid for 30 minutes and a single use, repeat this process if it expires.
+Do not open it yourself, else it will expire.

+Take care if using Web Services like Whatsapp, Facebook Messenger, Signal, Slack, Gmail: they will visit the link to give you a "preview", and it will expire.

 ---